iamrealvinnu/grms-gdi/Development/Middleware/GDINexus.Grms/README.md

 				+ 2.1.8.7.1 Add a class file *IWorkflowService.cs* this will provide the workflow interface
 			+ 2.1.8.8 Add a folder called `Communication`.
 We will store the communication interfaces here
 				+ 2.1.8.8.1 Add a class file *IEmailService.cs* this will provide the email service interface
+		+ 2.1.9 Add new project `ClassLibrary.Repository` of template type `Class Library` using language **C#** utilizing **.NET framework 9.0**.
+Your respository configuration and  logic goes here.
+			+ 2.1.9.1 Once the project has been created delete the default Class1.cs file if it created one
+			+ 2.1.9.2 Open the _Package Manager Console_ make sure the **Default project** is `ClassLibrary.Repository`.
+Run the various pakages you want by running the respective command in your package manager console
+				+ 2.1.9.2.1 Run command `install-package Microsoft.EntityFrameworkCore -version 9.0.1`: Entity Framework Core package
+				+ 2.1.9.2.2 Run command `install-package Microsoft.EntityFrameworkCore.SqlServer -version 9.0.1`: Entity Framework SQL Server package
+			+ 2.1.9.3 Add project references by Right click on _Dependencies_ in the solution explorer for the project and clicking on _Add Project Reference_
+				+ 2.1.9.3.1 Add project reference to *ClassLibrary.Domain*
+				+ 2.1.9.3.2 Add project reference to *ClassLibrary.Core*
+			+ 2.1.9.4 Add a class file *ApplicationContext.cs* this will be your application database context
+			+ 2.1.9.5 Add a class file *ApplicationContextExtensions.cs* this will be your application database extensions
+			+ 2.1.9.6 Add a class file *UnitOfWorkRepository.cs* this will implement the IUnitOfWorkRepository interface
+			+ 2.1.9.7 Add a class file *UnitOfWork.cs* this will implement the IUnitOfWork interface
+			+ 2.1.9.8 Add a class file *Repository.cs* this will implement the IRepository interace
+			+ 2.1.9.9 Add a folder called `Configuration`.
+We will store all the configuration of domain objects to the repository
+				+ 2.1.9.9.1 Add a class file *ReferenceConfiguration.cs* this will be the configuration for the reference entity framework
+				+ 2.1.9.9.2 Add a class file *ReferenceItemConfiguration.cs* this will be the configuration for the reference item entity framework
+				+ 2.1.9.9.3 Add a class file *UserConfiguration.cs* this will be the configuration for the user entity framework
+				+ 2.1.9.9.4 Add a class file *UserProfileConfiguration.cs* this will be the configuration for the user profile entity framework
+				+ 2.1.9.9.5 Add a class file *UserClaimConfiguration.cs* this will be the configuration for the user claims entity framework
+				+ 2.1.9.9.6 Add a class file *UserAddressConfiguration.cs* this will be the configuration for the user address entity framework
+				+ 2.1.9.9.7 Add a class file *AddressConfiguration.cs* this will be the configuration for the address entity framework
+				+ 2.1.9.9.8 Add a class file *UserRefreshTokenConfiguration.cs* this will be the configuration for the user refresh token entity framework
+		+ 2.1.10 Add new project `ClassLibrary.Application` of template type `Class Library` using language **C#** utilizing **.NET framework 9.0**.
+Your application logic goes here.
+			+ 2.1.10.1 Once the project has been created delete the default Class1.cs file if it created one
+			+ 2.1.10.2 Open the _Package Manager Console_ make sure the **Default project** is `ClassLibrary.Application`.
+Run the various pakages you want by running the respective command in your package manager console
+				+ 2.1.10.2.1 Run command `install-package Microsoft.Extensions.Identity.Core -version 9.0.1`: Identity implementation for the application
+				+ 2.1.10.2.2 Run command `install-package Mediatr -version 12.4.1`: Command Query service for the application
+				+ 2.1.10.2.3 Run command `install-package FluentValidation -version 11.11.0`: Validation service for the application
+				+ 2.1.10.2.4 Run command `install-package RulesEngine -version 5.0.4`: Workflow rules engine for the application
+				+ 2.1.10.2.5 Run command `install-package Newtonsoft.Json -version 13.0.3`: JSON service
+				+ 2.1.10.2.6 Run command `install-package FluentEmail.Core -version 3.0.2`: Email service
+				+ 2.1.10.2.6 Run command `install-package FluentEmail.Smtp -version 3.0.2`: Email Smtp service
+			+ 2.1.10.3 Add project references by Right click on _Dependencies_ in the solution explorer for the project and clicking on _Add Project Reference_
+				+ 2.1.10.3.1 Add project reference to *ClassLibrary.Domain*
+				+ 2.1.10.3.2 Add project reference to *ClassLibrary.Core*
+			+ 2.1.10.4 Add a folder called `Security`.
+We will store all the security that we will use only in the application logic area
+				+ 2.1.10.4.1 Add a class file *PasswordHasher.cs* this will be your Password Encryption code
+			+ 2.1.10.5 Add a folder called `Response`.
+We will implement the response interface from the core module here
+				+ 2.1.10.5.1 Add a class file *Response.cs* this will contain the response object
+				+ 2.1.10.5.2 Add a class file *ErrorResponse.cs* this will contain the error response object
+				+ 2.1.10.5.3 Add a class file *SuccessResponse.cs* this will contain the success response object
+				+ 2.1.10.5.4 Add a class file *DataResponse.cs* this will contain the data response object
+			+ 2.1.10.6 Add a class file *BaseValidator.cs* this will be the base class for validation
+			+ 2.1.10.7 Add a class file *ValidatorExtensions.cs* this will provide validation extensions
+			+ 2.1.10.8 Add a class file *WorkflowConfiguration.cs* this will provide the workflow configuration
+			+ 2.1.10.9 Add a class file *WorkflowService.cs* this will provide the workflow implementation
+			+ 2.1.10.10 Add a class file *EmailConfiguration.cs* this will provide the email configuration
+			+ 2.1.10.11 Add a class file *EmailService.cs* this will provide the email service implementation
+			+ 2.1.10.12 Add a folder called `Feature`.
+We will have all the feature implementations here
+				+ 2.1.10.12.1 Add a folder called `User`.
+We will have all the user feature implementations here
+					+ 2.1.10.12.1.1 Add a folder called `Command`.
+We will have all the user commands here
+						+ 2.1.10.12.1.1.1 Add a class file *CreateUserCommand.cs* this will contain the command to create a user
+					+ 2.1.10.12.1.2 Add a folder called `Query`.
+We will have all the user queries here
+					+ 2.1.10.12.1.3 Add a folder called `Validation`.
+We will have all the user validations here
+						+ 2.1.10.12.1.3.1 Add a class file *CreateUserCommandValidator.cs* thsi will containt the validation for the create user command
+					+ 2.1.10.12.1.4 Add a folder called `Notification`.
+We will have all the user Notifications here
+						+ 2.1.10.12.1.4.1 Add a class file *CreatedUserNotification.cs* this will containt the notification for the created user command
+					+ 2.1.10.12.1.5 Add a folder called `Workflow`.
+We will have all the user Workflows here
+						+ 2.1.10.12.1.5.1 Add a class file *CreatedUserWelcomeEmailWorkflowAction.cs* this will contain the workflow action for a created user welcome email